lfiweb/jsonstat-phpviz/README.md

 # jsonstat-phpviz
-Render [JSON-stat data](https://json-stat.org/) with any number of dimensions as a HTML table using PHP.
+Render [JSON-stat v2.0 data](https://json-stat.org/) with any number of dimensions as a HTML table using PHP.

 ## Features
-- theoretically any number of dimensions of any size can be rendered as an HTML table (e.g. limited only by memory).
+- render any number of dimensions of any size as an HTML table (e.g. theoretically limited only by memory).
+- use any number of dimensions to group rows and columns.
+- transpose dimensions along two or more axes
-- tables are structured with `<thead>` and `<tbody>`
+- structures the table with `<thead>` and `<tbody>` elements
-- a table `<caption>` is automatically created from the JSONS-stat.
-Can be hidden by setting `RendererTable->caption = null`
+- creates a table `<caption>` automatically from the JSONS-stat.
-- screenreader support for visually impaired users by rendering column and row headers together \
-with the `scope`, `colspan` and `rowspan` attributes
+- renders column and row headers using the attributes `scope`, `colspan` and `rowspan` to provide screenreader support for visually impaired users
-- css classes (`first` and `last`) are set to identify starting and ending of row groups (e.g. row totals)
+- sets css classes (`first` and `last`) to identify starting and ending of row groups (e.g. row totals)
-- dimensions can be transposed along two or more axes with the method Reader::transpose() method using
-- dimensions of size one (when ordered continuously from index 0) can be excluded from rendering
+- exclude dimensions of size one (when ordered continuously from index 0) from rendering when wanted
+### not implemented
+- `child` property, e.g. hierarchical relationships between different categories

 ## Usage
 ### Example 1
-Render a table from a JSON-stat having 4 dimensions with sizes `[3,2,4,2]` (= shape).
+Render a table from JSON-stat data having 4 dimensions with sizes `[3,2,4,2]` (= shape).
 Two dimensions are automatically used to group the rows:
 ```php
 <?php